metsrl/channel-rocketchat/README.md

 - Tested so far with Botpress text responses only (no tests with more complex responses like cards, carousels or buttons)
 - THIS IS THE MODULE SOURCE CODE AND SHOUD BE COMPILE AND PACKAGED WITH YARN BUILD && YARN PACKAGE COMMANDS.
 Actually there is an issue while we try to package the module with the yarn package command (under Linux-like environments like Ubuntu or MacOSX, it works under Windows OS).
 - To set up a development environment
-    -  download [BP source code](https://github.com/botpress/botpress) and unzip it
+    -  download [BP source code](https://github.com/botpress/botpress) and unzip it in a folder of your choice (_root BP folder_)
+    -  download and unzip channel-rocketchat code under folder _module/channel-rocketchat_ of _root BP folder_
-    -  from the unzipped folder launch
+    -  from the _root BP folder_ launch
         - yarn
         - yarn build
-    - put this source code under folder **module/channel-rocketchat**
-    - go to **modules/channel-rocketchat folder** and launch
-        - yarn
-        - yarn build
         - yarn package
-    - if the yarn package carry out successfully you can move the package _channel-rocketchat.tgz_ under **modules** folder into the BP binary installation
+   - if the yarn package carry out successfully you can move the package _channel-rocketchat.tgz_ found under _out/binaries/modules_ under **modules** folder into the BP binary installation (or try to launch BP from _out/binaries/_)

 ## Quick Start